narci90/ngxTablePowerfull/src/ngxTablePowerfull/README.md

     headerHeight: 50 // Number
     classTable: 'boostrap'               // Only supports 'boostrap' or 'material'
     language: { name: 'spanish' }        // Only values 'spanish' or 'english'. * If you want a new language or modify the existing one, you must configure it as indicated on line 100,
-    onlyTable: false                     // If it is specified in true it only shows the block of the table
+    onlyTable: false                     // If it is specified in true it only shows the block of the table,
+    footCounterSuffix: false;            // Show or hide the subfix in the footer row counter
+    showIconOnlyHover: true;             // It shows by default the action icons on a cell only when hovering over the row, in false it always shows it

 =